paul-go/Truth/.github/ISSUE_TEMPLATE/Artistry.md

 ---
-name: Reflex Issue
+name: Artistry Issue
-about: An issue relating to the Reflex project
+about: An issue relating to the Artistry project
 title: ''
-labels: Reflex
+labels: Artistry
 assignees: ''
 ---